potteredgerton/javascript-for-dummies/README.md

 In this example, we define two variables called isRainy and isSunny that are both of the Boolean data type.

+###Array
-Array: This data type is used to represent a collection of values.
+This data type is used to represent a collection of values.
 Arrays are enclosed in square brackets and can contain any combination of data types.
 Here's an example:

 <pre>
 <code>